 The lack of narrative discipline in Vincente Minnelli’s An American in Paris is made good by a 17-minute ballet sequence in which Gene Kelly and Leslie Caron dance before lavish backgrounds based on the works of famous French painters.
 An American in Paris, however, is neither Kelly nor Minnelli’s best musical, and when it comes down to it, a melodrama starring some guy named Brando was more deserving of Best Picture…

 What Should Have Won Best Picture: A Streetcar Named Desire

 56. The English Patient (1996)

 In the Seinfeld episode “The English Patient,” which aired 11 days before The English Patient won Best Picture at the 69th Academy Awards, Elaine’s hatred of the film alienates everyone around her.
 Granted, it’s easier to admire than it is to actually like, but it sure doesn’t deserve to be loathed.
-Anthony Minghella’s box office smash, featuring beautiful landscapes and strong performances by Ralph Fiennes, Kristin Scott Thomas and Juliette Binoche, is a throwback to the sweeping romantic dramas of Hollywood’s Golden Age.
+Anthony Minghella’s box office smash—featuring beautiful landscapes and strong turns by Ralph Fiennes, Kristin Scott Thomas and Juliette Binoche—is a throwback to the sweeping romances of Hollywood’s Golden Age.

 What Should Have Won Best Picture: Fargo